All Episodes

 So let me briefly describe his experiment, and then we can get into some of the details.

-But but uh because you can find this out.
+But because you can find this out.

-They're um a nonprofit.
+They're a non-profit.

-It's a remote viewing collective, if you will, a self-organizing collective, or yeah, not necessarily self-organizing, because it's built around Courtney's experiments and his focus.
+It's a remote viewing collective, if you will, a self-organizing collective, or not necessarily self-organizing, because it's built around Courtney's experiments and his focus.

-I haven't even explored the rest of the site, I'm so uh keyed in on what has occurred here with his experiment.
+I'm so key in on what has occurred here with his experiment.

-He conceived of the experiment in early um 2006, let's say, 2007, took some time to design it, executed the experiment in 2008 with a target date of 2013.
+He conceived of the experiment in early 2006, let's say, 2007, took some time to design it, executed the experiment in 2008 with a target date of 2013.

 Back to Courtney Brown's experiment.